Contacts

 10. Copy of tickets (booking confirmation);

-Sponsors provide sponsorship letter.
+Sponsors provide a sponsorship letter.
 It is accompanied by a copy of the sponsor's ID (national passport), a document confirming a relative relationship with the tourist (if available).

-Pensioners provide a copy of the pension certificate.
+Retirees provide a copy of the pension certificate.

 Schoolchildren, students will need a certificate from their place of study.